 Shap to Orton

 From the granite of the Lake District to the limestone of moorland and the Yorkshire Dales, pass Oddendale Stone Circle and distant view of the Fells, from time to time pass large granite boulders brought down by glaciers and Crosby Ravensworth Fell, an important breeding ground for moorland birds, redshank, red grouse and curlew.
 Nearby is Robin Hood’s Grave, a link to Robin’s Hood Bay, before walking over Orton Scar and down into the charming village of Orton with its church of All Saints and Farmers Market.
-Transfer to Sharrow Bay for your last night at this idyllic hotel.
+Transfer back to your hotel.

 9 miles (14 km)